51Degrees/Device-Detection/README.md

 ### Important note regarding trie

-The 51Degrees Trie implementation has been removed from the repository.
-Please contact 51Degrees directly via https://51degrees.com/contact-us to obtain a copy of the latest source code and related data files to enable this algorithm.
+51Degrees Trie data files are now distributed directly from the 51Degrees website.
+To sign up for a free subscription, go to the [products](https://51degrees.com/products/store/on-premise-device-detection) page.

 ### Quick start